lidom/RM_ES_Script/docs/03-Estimation-Theory.md

 **Definition:** Let $Z_n$ be a sequence of random variables with corresponding distribution functions $G_n$. $Z_n$ converges "in distribution" to a random variable $Z$ with distribution function $G$, if
 $$G_n(x)\to G(x)\quad\hbox{ as }\quad n\to\infty $$
-at all continuity points $x$ of $G$. **Notation:** $Z_n\to_L G$
+at all continuity points $x$ of $G$ (abbreviated: $Z_n\to_L G$).

 \

 In a vast majority of practically important situation the limiting distribution is the normal distribution.
-One then speaks of ** asymptotic normality**.
+One then speaks of **asymptotic normality**.
 Asymptotic normality is usually a consequence of central limit theorems.
 The simplest result in this direction is the central limit theorem of Lindeberg-Levy.

 \